ducduyhsme/Remote-osu-Keyboard-Remake/README.md

 ### Touch Modes

 - **Split Screen** (default): Left/right halves are separate keys.
 Simple and reliable.
-- **Full Screen**: Uses finger detection to assign keys.
-Configure in Settings.
+- **Full Screen (Floating)**: Two fingers can float freely anywhere on the screen!
+The first finger to touch is automatically assigned as Key 1, and the second is Key 2.

-### Finger Pair Settings
+### Prevent Third Finger (Experimental)

-In Settings, you can choose which fingers you play with:
-- Index + Ring (recommended)
-- Index + Middle
-- Index + Pinky
-- And more...
+In Settings, you can enable the experimental "Prevent Third Finger" mode.
+When enabled, you can calibrate 5 fingers and select your **Finger Pair** (e.g. Index + Ring) to help the app intelligently reject accidental touches from other fingers.

 ---